pjgg/ScalaPlayGound/AkkaSupervisor/README.md

 ```

 From a code point of view you only have to write down 'Kamon.start()' at the beginning of your app and 'Kamon.shutdown()' at the end as you can see in my [main object].
 Yeah!, you are almost there.
-Maybe at this point you hate me, or event worst you hate your self, but believe me you did a great job you touch a lot of technologies and  remember if you are stuck
+Maybe at this point you hate me, or event worst you hate your self, but believe me you did a great job, you touch a lot of technologies and  remember if you are stuck
 in the middle of something just write me!.
 No body does in decades so feel free... but the most important is don't give up!.
 So stop of crying and move on!!!.

 Let see the [app configuration]